langer-jaros/learning/code/python/python.md

 #### Match

-Matches from the begining of the string
+Matches from the beginning of the string.

 #### fullmatch